 Saying yes to the Lord is worth it.
 We must behave like St. Joseph.
 When he received indications from God: through an angel, in a dream or in any way; he immediately put them into practice, without hesitating at all.
 Even if it meant a huge change in his life.
 We, as Christians, should try to imitate this wonderful model.

 After the Mass, Don Alvaro knelt to kiss the star which marks the birthplace of Jesus Christ.
-Afterwards, the returned to Jerusalem and visited the Wailing Wall.
+Afterwards, the returned to Jerusalem and visited the Western Wall.

 On March 20th, 1994, Blessed Alvaro and his companions visited Bethany.
 On their way, in the car, they read the Gospel’s texts regarding Lazarus, Martha and Mary.
 They also passed by the tomb of Lazarus and had a time of prayer at the local church.

-That same morning, Don Alvaro celebrated Mass in of the center of women of Opus Dei.
-In the afternoon, the group visited Ain Karim, where The Church of the Visitation is.
+In the afternoon, the group visited Ein Karim, where The Church of the Visitation is.
 In the site of the Visitation, Blessed Alvaro said: The Virgin came through these valleys carrying the Child to visit Elizabeth, surely it was not easy.

-Blessed Álvaro goes all over the Old City of Jerusalem
+Blessed Alvaro visits the Old City of Jerusalem

-On Monday 21st, they went with Don Alvaro to visit the church of Santa Ana and had a time of prayer in the crypt of the Nativity of the Virgin.
-Then, they walk to the pool of Bethesda, where they read the text of the Gospel of John which speaks of the healing of the paralytic.
+On Monday 21st, they went with Don Alvaro to visit the church of St Anne and had a time of prayer in the crypt of the Nativity of the Virgin.
+Then, they walked to the pool of Bethesda, where they read the text of the Gospel of John which speaks of the healing of the paralytic.

-Next, the Blessed celebrated Mass in the house of men of Opus Dei.
+Next, Don Alvaro celebrated Mass in a center of Opus Dei in Jerusalem.
 During Thanksgiving he said: The Lord has given us this delicacy to feed our souls so that we can be faithful, so we can seek Him every day.
 Quid retribuam Domino pro omnibus quod retribuit mihi?
 Lord: how can I pay for what You do for me?
 With nothing… But, Lord, You know that I love You, because Tu omnia nosti, your quia scis amo te (Jn.
 21, 17), You know everything.
 You know that despite my misery, I love You, I want to be faithful, and I apologize for the offenses I commit.
 Lord, help me more.

-In the afternoon, they made another time of prayer in the Church of the Flagellation, read the Gospel of the judgment of the Lord before Pilate, the flagellation, and condemnation of Jesus.
-Afterwards, they visited the Lithostrotos, the Ecce homo arch, and the Via Dolorosa.
-Then they went to the church of San Pedro in Gallicantu where they read the texts of Peter’s denials.
+In the afternoon, they prayed in the Church of the Flagellation, read the Gospel of the judgment of the Lord before Pilate, the flagellation, and condemnation of Jesus.
+Afterwards, they visited the Lithostrotos, the Ecce Homo arch, and the Via Dolorosa.
+Then they went to the church of St Peter in Gallicantu where they read the texts of Peter’s denials.

 On Tuesday, March 22, 1994, Blessed Alvaro visited the Dormition Abbey in Mount Sion.
 On his way, in the car, he read the Gospel texts of the Last Supper.
 Upon arrival, Don Alvaro knelt and prayed, deeply recollected.